-- Electrical expiry Any equipment that has an expired electrical certification sticker will need to be recertified prior to use. - Training list the supervisor, researcher or technician who provided training.
+- Training list the supervisor, researcher, technician or lab manager who has/will provide training.
 Use N/A if not applicable.
-The type of things that must be considered include:

-Start-Up/Run/Shutdown • Direct operator to equipment instructions /manuals/text if available

-- Potential mistakes the operator may make.
-Any risk to equipment or people associated with the equipment - Running Unattended This is an opportunity to discuss with your supervisor any additional risk associated with leaving your apparatus running unattended.
-Answers can include - never, shortperiods, often, always. - Additional PPE Beyond the mandatory safety glasses, lab jacket and covered shoes could include earmuffs, goggles, fume cupboard, residual current device (RCD), dust mask, special gloves. - RCDs are required for electrically powered equipment involving water.
+The type of things that must be considered include: - Start-Up/Run/Shutdown - Direct operator to equipment instructions /manuals/text if available - may make. - Potential mistakes the operator Any risk to equipment or people associated with the equipment - Running Unattended This is an opportunity to discuss with your supervisor any additional risk associated with leaving your apparatus running unattended.
+Answers can include - never, short-periods, often, always. - Additional PPE Beyond the mandatory safety glasses, lab jacket and covered shoes could include earmuffs, goggles, fume cupboard, residual current device (RCD), dust mask, special gloves. - RCDs are required for electrically powered equipment involving water.
 Some lab power outlets have RCDs built-in, and some don't.
-Seek advice if you are uncertain.

-• Active Risk Reduction - Devices include a pressure relief valve, power interlock triggered by fume cupboard failure, high temperature cut-out switch, fail-closed valve, or automatic shutdown procedures.
+Seek advice if you are uncertain. - Active Risk Reduction Devices include a pressure relief valve, power interlock triggered by fume cupboard failure, high temperature cut-out switch, fail-closed valve, or automatic shutdown procedures.
 List the most recent test dates for any items that can be tested.